-We know that 80 percent of strokes can be prevented, and effective primary stroke prevention remains the best means for reducing the stroke burden in Australia.
+We know that 80 percent of strokes can be prevented16, and effective primary stroke prevention remains the best means for reducing the stroke burden in Australia.
 An assessment of an individual's risk of chronic disease, and early detection of disease, is critical to halting or slowing disease progression, preventing avoidable complications, and providing treatment at an earlier stage, resulting in better health outcomes.

-In Australia, a variety of factors, including lockdowns, the diversion of staff and resources to provide COVID-19-specific care, and the temporary suspension or cancellation of screening services and regular check-ups, have compromised key aspects of chronic disease management and preventive care.
-This has been exacerbated by consumer concerns about the risk of contracting COVID-19 within the health system during the pandemic.
-A survey undertaken during the initial phase of the pandemic in May 2020 reported that 32 percent of respondents had delayed or avoided a visit to a GP in the last three months, and 21 percent had missed or put off a pathology test.
-Of those surveyed, 59 percent worried they would be around people with COVID-19 when attending health appointments, and 36 percent worried health services would be too busy.
+In Australia, a variety of factors, including lockdowns, the diversion of staff and resources to provide COVID-19-specific care, and the temporary suspension or cancellation of screening services and regular check-ups, have compromised key aspects of chronic disease management and preventive care.17 This has been exacerbated by consumer concerns.
+A survey undertaken during the initial phase of the pandemic in May 2020 reported that 32 percent of respondents had delayed or avoided a visit to a GP in the last three months, and 21 percent had missed or put off a pathology test.18 Of those surveyed, 59 percent worried they would be around people with COVID-19 when attending health appointments, and 36 percent worried health services would be too busy.18